drkittendorf/work-day-scheduler/README.md

 THEN the text for that event is not saved in local storage WHEN I refresh the page THEN all the events are removed

-thats as far as I got...back to the videos and tutorials